How Much Does Renters Insurance Cost in New York?

 In addition, its Unlock Deposit program refunds a renter’s original security deposit in cash.
 However, both services have a cost.
 Their monthly fee is paid throughout your lease term.

-Jetty also gives you discounts on moving companies, furniture rental, and food delivery.
+Jetty also discounts moving companies, furniture rental, and food delivery.

-To receive a quote, you must make it on the company’s website.
+You must make it on the company’s website to receive a quote.
 Even though Jetty is all about technology, you can’t file a claim online.
 You have to do it over the phone.

 State Farm